John Simpson Owen

-John Simpson Owen (31 December 1912 – 23 February 1995) was a Ugandan-born British conservationist who served as Director of the Tanzania National Parks from 1960 to 1972, during which time he was responsible for the establishment and management a network of National Parks, the Promotion of Scientific Research as a basis for conservation and wildlife tourism in the Seringeti National Park.
+John Simpson Owen (31 December 1912 – 23 February 1995) was a Ugandan-born British conservationist who served as Director of the Tanzania National Parks from 1960 to 1972, during which time he was responsible for the establishment and management a network of National Parks, the Promotion of Scientific Research as a basis for conservation and wildlife tourism in the Serengeti National Park.
 He was awarded the World Wildlife Fund Gold Medal in 1973 for this and its contribution to the economy of a developing country.
 He was also the recipient of the Order of the Golden Arc from Prince Bernhard of the Netherlands.

 He was awarded the Order of the British Empire in 1955 for his campaigning work to secure the future pensions of the Sudanese Civil Servants.

 Early life and education

 John Simpson Owen was born on 31 December 1912, in Taro, in the foothills of the Ruwenzori Mountains of Uganda.
-The eldest of 3 sons, his parents Walter Edwin Owen and Lucy Olive Walton were missionaries with the Church Missionary Society.
+The eldest of 3 sons, his parents, Walter Edwin Owen and Lucy Olive Walton, were missionaries with the Church Missionary Society.

 He attended Christs Hospital School in Sussex (1922–1932).
 He attended Brasenose College, Oxford University (1932–1935), where he was awarded a Hulme Exhibition in natural science.
 He was awarded a B.A. (in Chemistry) on 17 October 1935 and an M.A. (in Biology) on 29 July 1972.
 He also completed a diploma in Anthropology.